 - compare ecosystems

-- spot overlap and whitespace
+- find whitespace

 Owler